-Gross Margin was maintained at last year's level of 60.8%, with retail price increases and a stronger AUD offsetting supplier price increases and increased discounting flowing from the highly competitive nature of the market.
+Gross Margin remained solid at 60.4%, slightly lower than last year of 60.8%, with retail price increases offsetting a weaker AUD, price pressures from suppliers and increased discounting flowing from the highly competitive market.

-While operating expenses increased due to the opening of new stores and inflationary pressures, as a percent to sales they decreased from 48.4% last year to 46.4% this year, illustrating management's focus on managing costs in line with sales growth.
+Operating expenses increased due to the opening of new stores and inflationary pressures but as a percentage to sales these expenses decreased from 46.4% last year to 45.3%, reflecting the continued focus on managing costs in line with sales growth.